awsdocs/amazon-transcribe-developer-guide/doc_source/cloud-watch-events.md

 ## Amazon Transcribe Event<a name="events"></a>

 When a job's state changes from `IN_PROGRESS` to either `COMPLETED` or `FAILED`, Amazon Transcribe generates an event\.
-To identify the job that changed state and triggered the event in your target, use the event's `TranscriptionJobName` field\.
 An Amazon Transcribe event contains the following information\.

 ```
  {